QuickBooks Blog

 8. Obtain required licenses and permits

-Federal, state and local authorities require permits and/or licenses for specific companies to lawfully operate.
+Federal, state, and local authorities require permits and/or licenses for specific companies to lawfully operate.
 These include occupational and trade licenses, zoning and health permits, as well as other requirements.

-The U.S. Small Business Administration has a useful database with lists of federal and state business licenses and permits on their website.
+The U.S. Small Business Administration has a useful database with lists of federal and state business licenses and permits on its website.
 Information on required county and town permits can be found at your local County Business License Office or City Hall.

 9. Purchase required insurance